 Making friends across Salford works best when you keep plans convenient.
 A short meet around Salford Quays, a walk by the water near MediaCityUK, or a calm catch‑up along Chapel Street keeps it comfortable.
 Keep the first meet time‑boxed and public, then follow up soon if you click.
 Repeat meet‑ups are what build familiarity — and that’s what turns a first chat into a proper friendship.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Salford are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: